Ayodhya case: SC says ASI report not an ordinary opinion; inferences drawn by cultivated minds

 This principle under the civil law deals with the fact that a same nature of dispute cannot be adjudicated upon twice in a court of law.

-Naphade said that in 1885, one Mahant Raghuvar Das had filed a law suit seeking permission to construct a Ram temple within the disputed premises.
+Naphade said that in 1885, one Mahant Raghubar Das had filed a law suit seeking permission to construct a Ram temple within the disputed premises.
 This plea was rejected by the court then.

 Referring to the res judicata principle, the senior lawyer said that now the Hindu parties are barred under the law to re-agitate the same dispute.